Muradiye Mosque, Manisa

 The Muradiye Mosque (Muradiye Camii) is a 16th-century Ottoman mosque in the town of Manisa in southwest Turkey.
 It was commissioned by the sultan Murad III and designed by the imperial architect Mimar Sinan.

 History

 The Muradiye Mosque in Manisa was built between 1583 and 1586 for the Ottoman sultan Murad III.
-It replaced an earlier small mosque on the site that had been began in 1571 when prince Murad had been governor of Manisa.
+It replaced an earlier small mosque on the site that had been begun in 1571 when prince Murad had been governor of Manisa.
 The sultanic mosque was designed by Mimar Sinan but built by the architect Mahmud Halife until his death and then from January 1586 by the architect Sedefkar Mehmed Aga who would later design the Sultan Ahmed Mosque in Istanbul.
 As well as tiled revetments some of the stonework was decorated by a team of painters sent from the capital.
 In 1584 the sultan ordered 150 Murano oil lamps from Venice.
 These were probably intended for the mosque.
 The associated madrasa and guest-house were not completed until after 1590.
 Neither Sinan nor Murad III visited Manisa to inspect the mosque after its completion.